felipezarco/responser/README.md

 }
 ```

-Where,
+Where:

-`code` is a number HTTP Status Code;
+- `code` is a number HTTP Status Code;

-`status` is a string with the name of the HTTP Status;
+- `status` is a string with the name of the HTTP Status;

-`success` is a boolean which is true for 1XX and 2XX HTTP Status Codes;
+- `success` is a boolean which is true for 1XX and 2XX HTTP Status Codes;

-`data` is an object with the payload or undefined if nothing is given;
+- `data` is an object with the payload or undefined if none is given.

 With typescript, you can easily access all methods: